- 4 cups cubed cooked chicken

 - 4 cups frozen cubed hash brown potatoes, thawed

 - 1 package (16 ounces) frozen mixed vegetables, thawed and drained

 - 1 can (10-3/4 ounces) condensed cream of chicken soup, undiluted

 - 1 can (10-3/4 ounces) condensed cream of onion soup, undiluted

 - 1 sheet frozen puff pastry, thawed

 - In a large bowl, combine the first 11 ingredients.
-Transfer to a greased 13-in. x 9-in. baking dish.
-Place bread in a food processor, cover and process to make crumbs; sprinkle over chicken mixture.
+Transfer to a greased 13x9-in. baking dish.
+Place bread in a food processor; cover and process to make crumbs.
+Sprinkle over chicken mixture.
 Bake at 350° for 40-45 minutes or until bubbly.

 - Meanwhile, on a lightly floured surface, unfold pastry sheet.
 Using a small floured ghost-shaped cookie cutter, cut out 12 ghosts.
 Place on an ungreased baking sheet.
 Remove potpie from the oven; set aside and keep warm.
 Bake ghosts at 400° for 10 minutes or until puffy and golden brown.
 Top each serving with a ghost; serve immediately.
 Yield: 12 servings.

 Reviews for Haunted Potpie

 Sort By :